 1. Pick up Litter!

-This is probably the most important thing you can do on Earth Day.
+This is probably the easiest thing you can do on Earth Day.
 Earth Day is all about protecting and cleaning up our planet and what better way to do that than to pick up trash.
-This can be done anywhere you see a need.
-Picking up litter is something you can do for free with the whole family, but it has a huge impact on our planet.
+Super easy since this can be done anywhere you see a need.
+Every year, I like posing the question to my class about where they see litter.
+Oh, my gosh, they really do notice it and get excited about cleaning it up.

 Include them in the decision making!
 Ask them what they think they can recycle?
 Maybe they want to collect their water bottles they use in class or collect used paper from all the classrooms in the same hallway!
 You’ll be amazed at all of the great ideas your students will have!